Every Spring, Mother Nature launches clouds of pollen that stir up misery ranging from sneezes…

 This time, it just wasn’t resolving.
 Her physician told her to prepare for the worst, that the nodule could eventually grow so large it would choke off her airway and would have to be removed.
 Thyroid tests came back perfect, even though the lump continued to grow until it was 3 inches long and crawling under her clavicle below the shoulder.

-This was my chance to show my sister the power of herbal medicine, and her history of cysts and benign tumors and nodules made me all the more determined to make a difference.
+This was my chance to show my sister the power of herbalism, and her history of cysts and benign tumors and nodules made me all the more determined to make a difference.
 Fortunately, she was seriously motivated, not in a hurry, and trusted me to give her safe formulas.

 Honestly, we both knew she didn’t have many options if she wanted to avoid surgery.
 She gave me 6 months.